silver-times/posts/README.md

 ## Installation

-Simply clone it and run the following command:
+1. Simply clone it and run the following command:

 ```bash
   cd posts && cat backend/.env.local > backend/.env && pnpm start
 ```

+2. Open your web browser and navigate to http://localhost:5173 to access the application.

 ## Tech Stack